MUSIC EXPORT GROWTH SCHEME

 1. Successful applicants will sign a contract outlining the responsibilities of each party.
 The requirements may be different for each applicant depending on the project and the level of funding allocated.

-3. The successful applicant may be required to gather information to assist with the evaluation of the scheme.
+3. The successful applicant will be required to gather information to assist with the evaluation of the scheme.
 This will be outlined on a case-by-case basis in full consultation with the applicant.

 4. The successful applicant will permit BPI and/or UKTI to name the relevant company and/or artist in subsequent promotional material, case studies, and press releases to raise awareness of the scheme.